Schallaven/kittykernel/README.md

 ## Installation

+Easiest and most common way: Just download the debian package under [*releases*](https://github.com/Schallaven/kittykernel/releases).
+This way, all necessary packages are installed.

-Download or clone the repository.
+Alternatively, download or clone the repository for the latest version.
 A handy *install* script is provided for convenience:

 ```bash
 # ./install